Kids Deserve Safe Schools

 Kids Deserve Safe Schools Goals

-1. Implement and utilize restorative practices across all in-district schools.
+1. Implement and utilize restorative practices across all district schools.
 Enact a policy to fund and expand Social-Emotional Learning support staff so that teachers have more resources to support students in crisis.
-Expand the school's investments in restorative practices by providing training to all student-facing staff and CPS administrators, and ensure that training addresses intersectional concerns, including racial and disability inequities - in suspensions, expulsions, and other types of classroom removal.
+Expand the district's investments in restorative practices by providing training to all student-facing staff and CPS administrators, and ensure that training addresses intersectional concerns, including racial and disability inequities in suspensions, expulsions, and other types of classroom removal.
 Provide staff with necessary resources for restorative practices, including specialized rooms for restorative circles.
 Implement youth mentorship programs that connect CPS students with members of the Cincinnati community.